A fieldwork and modelling project examining the impact of bioenergy crop land-use changes on soil carbon stocks and greenhouse gas emissions

-- Studying the impact of bioenergy crops on soil carbon levels and greenhouse gas emissions to air
+- Studied the impact of bioenergy crops on soil carbon levels and greenhouse gas emissions to air

-- Assessing second generation bioenergy crops (short rotation Coppice, Willow, Miscanthus grass and short rotation forestry)
+- Assessed second generation bioenergy crops (short rotation Coppice, Willow, Miscanthus grass and short rotation forestry)

-The categorisation and mapping of this data using geographical information systems will allow recommendations to be made on the most sustainable land use transition from a soil carbon and GHG perspective.
+The categorisation and mapping of this data using geographical information systems allowed recommendations to be made on the most sustainable land use transition from a soil carbon and GHG perspective.